RomanAlexandroff/42-Prague-Smart-Sign/README.md

 ## Regards

 This project is a group effort of various 42 students with support from the 42 Prague Bocal team.
 Here they are:
-- raleksan — firmware and electronic hardware developer.
+- raleksan, 42 Prague — firmware and electronic hardware developer.
 Made the idea reality,
-- gsura — motivation supporter and graphics designer.
+- gsura, 42 Prague — idea starter and motivation supporter.
 Pitched the idea to Bocal so well they ended up asking for two devices,
-- Cullen — hardware development and 3D printing.
+- cgray, 42 Prague — hardware development and 3D printing.
 Created beautiful and functional incasement for the electronics,
-- arosado- — 42 API expert.
-Tought how to get the data from the 42 servers.
+- arosado-, 42 Lisboa — 42 API expert.
+Tought how to get the data from the 42 servers,
+- jrathelo, 42 Nice — memory wizard.
+Helped resolve the microcontroller's RAM overflow.

 The project is based on Jean-Marc Zingg's [GxEPD2](https://github.com/ZinggJM/GxEPD2) library for e-paper displays.